rasean95/rasean95/README.md

 <h1 align="center">Hi 👋, I'm Rasean.
 Welcome!</h1>
-<h3 align="center">I am a Software Developer based in Southern California.
+<p>I am a Software Developer based in Southern California.
 I love programming and building quality software that solves real-world problems.
-My interests span the exciting worlds of machine learning and robotics, where I'm eager to explore the intersection of intelligence and automation.</h3>
+My interests span the exciting worlds of machine learning and robotics, where I'm eager to explore the intersection of intelligence and automation.</p>

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>